amabdulr/CNWG/10-Core Writing Structures.md

    - Avoid using terms like "below" or "as follows" or "following" which can become confusing if the content layout changes.

-   - **Example**: Instead of "The table below shows...", use "Table 2 shows the annual sales data."
+   - **Examples for Clarification (Do Not Analyze):**: Instead of "The table below shows...", use "Table 2 shows the annual sales data."